Search: Advanced search

 The RSPCA is especially concerned about the welfare issues associated with use of sow stalls and farrowing crates in these systems.
 Breeding sows may be confined in sow stalls or farrowing crates for most of their adult lives.

 A sow stall is a metal-barred crate that houses a single sow for all or part of her 16‑week pregnancy.
 The floor of the stall is usually concrete, with a slat-covered trench for manure at the rear.
 A standard sow stall is just 2 metres long and 60 cm wide.
 This is just enough space for the sow to stand up in — she cannot turn around and can only take a short step forward or back.
+The Australian pig industry has committed to voluntarily phasing out sow stalls after the first 5 days of pregnancy in favour of group housing for gestating sows.
+Where sow stalls are still in place, regulation currently requires that they not be used for more than six weeks in any gestation (pregnancy) period.

 A farrowing crate is a metal-barred pen that is similar in size to a sow stall but slightly narrower.
 The sow is moved into the farrowing crate a week before before giving birth and is kept there until the piglets are weaned at about 3–4 weeks of age.
 The crate has an area around it that the piglets can move into to avoid being crushed by the sow.